tonethar/IGME-330-Master/notes/1-canvas-intro-to-drawing-context.md

 ## VI.
 Other review questions we'll go over in class

 1 - True or False.
-The canvas API was invented by Apple Computer
+The canvas API was invented by Apple Computer (aka Apple Inc.)

 2 - True or False.
 The canvas API is hardware accelerated on most modern browsers